 This is what you get: Practical advice to be more energized, less anxious and more fit for talking

-Why do stutterers need to sleep 7 hours or more?
+Why do people who stutter need to sleep 7 hours or more?

 Sleep is important for your overall health and well-being.
 We know that waste is flushed during sleep.
 And a good night’s sleep enhances learning and memory.
 And your overall health is improved, because your body is in an anabolic state, building up the immune system and various other systems.
 And that’s great.

-Besides these obvious purposes of sleep, there are other reasons to crawl under the sheets for stutterers.
+Besides these obvious purposes of sleep, there are other reasons to crawl under the sheets for people who stutter.

 The 1st reason is that sleep affects anxiety level